-Though there is no particular data on the salary of marine biologists around the world, according to payscale.com, marine biologists across different levels have salary range as mentioned below:
+Though there is no particular data on the salary of marine biologists around the world, according to payscale.com, marine biologists across different levels have a salary range as mentioned below:

 Experience plays a huge role in the success of your career as a marine biologist but your early days will not have low salary either.
 An entry-level marine biologist with less than five years of experience can expect an average salary of $49,000.
 This is a significantly high amount to earn for someone starting their way on the field.
 You can also probably earn more with overtime work, extra projects, etc.

 A marine biologist that has been on the field for more than 5 to 10 years can expect an average salary of $51,000.
 This isn’t all that different from the average entry-level salary, but you can find plenty of top companies that pay higher than this amount.
 If you have the talent and achievements, then you will easily find more demanding work.

 An experienced marine biologist with 10 to 20 years of work experience can expect an average salary of $60,000.
 This is also relative to your achievements and the company you work for.